yholkamp/ovh-docker-volume-plugin/README.md

 # OVH Docker Volume Plugin

 Docker volume plugin that supports the 'Additional Disks' / volumes offered by OVH as part of their public cloud offerings.
-While OVH uses OpenStack and their additional disks are essentially OpenStack Cinder block storage volumes, their volumes are not accessible over iSCSI.
+Depending on the operating system used on OVH, the volumes may be available over iSCSI or RBD but can always be mounted using the OVH API.

-To get around this, I've modified [j-griffith's Cinder docker driver](https://github.com/j-griffith/cinder-docker-driver) to use the OVH API, rather than their OpenStack API, to natively mount these volumes without iSCSI usage.
+To provide a cross-distribution plugin for OVH, I've created this driver after working with [j-griffith's Cinder docker driver](https://github.com/j-griffith/cinder-docker-driver), which relies on iSCSI access.

-## Limitations:
+### Limitations:

 * Volumes have to be at least 10GB in size when created using the OVH API, while the minimum when using the OpenStack API is 1GB.